StevenJiao/Assignment1Part1/README.md

 	* Mount the TFT Display on Arduino Mega2560

 Run instructions:
-	1. Unzip a1part1.tar.gz and put a1part1.cpp and Makefile in the same folder as lcd_image.cpp and lcd_image.h (latter 2 are not provided in zip).
+	1. Unzip a1part1.tar.gz and put all files into 1 directory
 	2. Connect the Arduino to your computer via USB.
 	3. Navigate to this directory in the terminal and enter the command "make && make upload".
 	4. An image from the middle of Edmonton on Google Maps is now on the TFT display and the cursor can be controlled with the joystick.
 Pushing the joystick further from it's center will make the cursor move 10 pixels whereas slightly pushing it will move it 3 pixels.

 Notes:
 	* Mode 0 displays the map and mode 1 displays the restaurant list.
 Pressing the joystick will switch between the two modes.
-	* Touching the screen when in mode 0 will cause all restaurants in view to appear as black dots.
 	* Clicking the joystick in mode 0 will switch to mode 1, opening a list of the 21 closest restaurants to the cursor.
 The selected restaurant is highlighted and can be changed by pressing up or down on the joystick.
 Pressing the joystick again will switch to mode 0, and show the map centered around the selected retaurant.
+	* Scrolling down the list in mode 1 when already at the bottom of any page except the last, will load the next 21 closest restaurants.
+Scrolling up while at the top of any page except page 1 will load the previous page of 21 closer restaurants.
+	* Touching the screen when in mode 0 will cause all restaurants in view to appear as black dots.
 	* The cursor will overwrite the black dots if hovered over them
 	* Some restaurant text that are very long will not be erased from the right-most 60 pixels of the display due to not clearing this portion in order to implement part 2 of assignment 1